December 24, 2025

 • Orphaned pages: Pages with no internal links might never get indexed.

-• Missing title tags or meta descriptions are essential for on-page SEO optimization.
+Missing title tags or meta descriptions are essential for on-page SEO optimization.

 2. Analyze Indexability and Crawlability

-• No index tags on important content.
+• No index tags on significant content.

 3. Analyze On-Page SEO Elements for Relevance and Optimization